duraki/notes/content/posts/android/run-android-apps-on-mac.md

 title: Running Android Apps on MacOS
 ---

 There are multiple ways to run Android applications on MacOS.
-Some of tested methods are outlined below.
+Some of tested methods are outlined below, while others are presented by Laurie's [Android Emulators for RE](https://github.com/LaurieWired/android_emulators_for_reverse_engineers) notes on her GitHub, albeit seems a bit old.

 ## Running Android apps via MuMuPlayer Pro